michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0038.md

 - v: prevent from being seen or discovered
 - v: hold back; keep from being perceived by others
 ### Family
-conceal: concealed, concealing, concealment, conceals+;concealed: concealedly, unconcealed;concealing: concealingly, concealings;concealment: concealments;unconcealed: unconcealedly
+- conceal: concealed, concealing, concealment, conceals+
+- concealed: concealedly, unconcealed
+- concealing: concealingly, concealings
+- concealment: concealments
+- unconcealed: unconcealedly
 ### Examples
 - Mr. Pratt also vouched for the concealed carry legislation from Rep. Richard Hudson, the North Carolina Republican who introduced the bill in the House.
 - People are either concealed in shadow or seen at some distance, as lonely silhouettes in a big, uncaring land.